First things first, do you really need cleaning tools like Mackeeper?

 There has been much talk about Mackeeper on the internet lately.
-Some say it’s a scam.
-Some say it’s a legit cleaning tool for Mac.
-The controversy ignited the curiosity in me, and I figured I’d get a license and try it out myself.
+A lot of people criticize it while on the other hand, many actually prefer it as a mac cleaning tool.
+I figured I'd get a license and try it out myself.

 What is Mackeeper?